mallorydrake/Data-Wrangling-Final-Project/data/raw_data/README.md

 **2024 QS World University Rankings**

 The first data source we will use is the QS World University Rankings 2024 from Kaggle.
 It features 29 columns and 1,497 rows.
-This dataset we downloaded contains many features that support the rank each school received, including size of the institution, faculty scores, academic reputation scores, and employment outcome scores.
+This dataset contains many features that support the rank each school received and includes size of the institution, faculty scores, academic reputation scores, and employment outcome scores.

 **Scraped University Salary**